dperique/termi-chat/README.md

 ./python/termi-chat.py --model Cassie --load ~/Desktop/Dropbox/ShareOut/Redhat/termi-chats/test.json --names Cassie,Dennis
 ```

-and then save to test.json ; this way, I can create new chats at will without creating files manually
+and then save to test.json ; this way, I can create new chats at will without creating files manually.

+Workaround: use [run_container.sh](./utilities/run_container.sh) which creates a file for you.

-### coding
+### Coding, Enhancements, etc.

 * add anthropic api support
 * fix the the TGW so that we use an api call instead of requests/curl style so I can